As more tenants reopen their businesses, what can you do to prevent a COVID-19 outbreak in your workspace?

 Many of our tenants, including those with large workplaces, have developed staggered work schedules for their employees.
 This not only helps them practice social-distancing, but also reduces contact on high touch-point areas.

 An effective way to implement this strategy is to have workers alternate shifts by week, rather than by day.
-By doing so, only part of the workforce is in the office over the course of a week.
+By doing so, only part of the workforce is in the Ann Arbor office space over the course of a week.
 If one employee should later test positive for COVID-19, this practice will limit the scope of your contact tracing.

 Follow CDC Guidelines